 This course teaches individuals how to use the RHFAC methodology to rate buildings on their level of meaningful access.
 Upon successful completion and passing the subsequent RHFAC Professional exam, individuals will obtain their RHFAC Professional designation, qualifying them to conduct RHFAC ratings.

 - Pass this course.
-This requires 80% classroom attendance and successful completion of the course assignment (case study)
+Complete all eight, self-paced course modules and successful completion of the final course evaluation.

 - Pass the RHFAC Professional Exam developed by RHF and facilitated by CSA Group.
 Note that this exam is not administered as part of this course.
 For more information, check out: Become a Designated RHFAC Professional